mekaufman/iam/faqs.md

 * Service roles define the ability to perform actions on a service and are specific to every service such as performing API calls or accessing the UI.
 Service roles are: manager, writer, and reader.
 For more information about how these roles apply, refer to the specific service's documentation.

+## What actions are mapped to each IAM role?
+{: #action-mapping}
+{: faq}

+When you invite a new user or assign a user IAM access, you can view the actions that are associated with each role.
+Click the **Actions for role** option to view a list of all actions that are mapped to a specific role.
+By reviewing the mapping of actions to roles, you can confidently know what access you're assigning.

 ## What is the difference between a resource group and Cloud Foundry orgs and spaces?
 {: #groups-organizations}
 {: faq}